hvcl/CoSyn-ContextCondNucAug/README.md

 This repository contains the official implementation of the paper:

-**"Co-synthesis of Histopathology Nuclei Image-Label Pairs using a Context-Conditioned Joint Diffusion Model"**
+**"Co-synthesis of Histopathology Nuclei Image-Label Pairs using a Context-Conditioned Joint Diffusion Model" (ECCV2024)**
-Accepted at ECCV 2024

 ### Overview